-Love raspberry muffins?
-Then bake a batch of these Healthy Raspberry Yogurt Muffins.
-They’re super easy to make!
+Bake a batch of these Raspberry Yogurt Muffins for breakfast.
+These are super easy to make.

 This raspberry muffin recipe is courtesy of my friend, David Grotto.
 It's from his book, 101 Foods That Could Save Your Life.